camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-bootstrapping.md

 All these `ProcessEngineConfiguration.createXXX()` methods return a `ProcessEngineConfiguration` that can further be tweaked if needed.
 After calling the `buildProcessEngine()` operation, a `ProcessEngine` is created as explained above.

-## Configure Process Engine in bpm-platform.xml
+## Configure Process Engine in the bpm-platform.xml

 The `bpm-platform.xml` file is used to configure the camunda BPM platform in the following distributions: